 Anyone who has tried to blog consistently while holding a full-time job knows it’s a lot of work.
-In addition to the 40+ hours I spend at work, I spend countless hours on top of that writing blog posts, scheduling social media blasts, designing products for my Etsy shop, etc. Not to mention the fact that I have a husband and dog who need my attention, and a home to take care of.
+In addition to the 45+ hours I spend at work, I spend countless hours on top of that writing blog posts, scheduling social media blasts, designing products for my Etsy shop, and more.
+Not to mention the fact that I have a husband and pets who need my attention, and a home to take care of.
 It’s a lot.
 And I know there are plenty of people out there with even more on their plate!
 I can’t imagine the chaos that would be my life if I added kids to this mix.
 But like anyone in my position can attest to, it’s all about properly managing your time and establishing priorities.
 You get used to the busy schedule and learn how to establish priorities so the important things get done, and the people you love get enough of your time.

 Set Your Priorities

 Establishing priorities is going to be your first (and most important) step for learning to better manage your time.
 Establishing priorities in advance is also a great way to avoid wasting time on things that aren’t important to you, and then regretting it later.
-My #1 priority can be found at home with my immediate family (my husband, my dog, and someday probably children).
+My #1 priority can be found at home with my immediate family (my husband, my pets, and someday probably children).
 Dave gets the bulk of my free time, and his needs come before those of other people and activities in my life.
 Since the rest of my family (parents, siblings, and extended family) are also incredibly important to me, they’re also a major priority in my life, as well as my closest friends.

 My last big priority is my blog.
 You might be wondering why I listed my blog as a priority, which brings in a small amount of income, and not my full-time job, which helps support Dave and I. Well, it’s quite simple actually.
 My full-time job is a priority between the hours of 8 and 5, Monday-Friday.
 And that’s it.
 I’m not one to bring my work home with me, and you won’t see me putting my job above other parts of my life outside of the time it’s required.
 My blog, on the other hand, gets a lot of my free time.
 I give up Netflix time, sleeping time, socializing time, and all sorts of other time to work on my blog.
-Why?
-Because I hope that someday that will be my full-time job.

 Identify the Nonessentials